|

 button to return to this page)

-bird in the Dominican Republic: the parrot.
-It is an endemic
+special bird in the Dominican Republic: the parrot.
+It is an

-species (=only found in our island).
-This is why it`s called the
+endemic species (= only found in our island).
+This is why it`s

-Hispaniolan parrot.
-Other islands in the Caribbean have their
+called the Hispaniolan parrot.
+Other islands in the Caribbean

-own unique species.
-Ours is only found in the beautiful island
+have their own unique species.
+Ours is only found in the

-of Quisqueya, shared between the Dominican Republic and Haiti.
+beautiful island of Quisqueya, shared between the Dominican Republic

 parents and grandparents could easily see them flying over our